 Bioenergy Institute for Educators (BIE)

-Overview: Bioenergy is an exciting area of research and development and can provide excellent opportunities for engaging students.
+Bioenergy is an exciting area of research and development and can provide excellent opportunities for engaging students.
 Join us for an intensive 5-day program to learn about the latest developments in bioenergy research and hands-on materials to use with students.
-Participating educators cover core areas of GLBRC research, get hands-on experience with our education materials, and delve into the development of inquiry-based classroom activities.
-Participants are expected to use materials from the Institute during the following school year.
-Graduate credit is available through UW-Madison.
+Participating educators explore core areas of GLBRC research, get hands-on experience with our education materials, and delve into the development of inquiry-based classroom activities.

-- Time for reflection and collaboration with colleagues
+- Time for reflection on effective teaching approaches with fellow educators

-- Support for the adaptation of education materials for your classes
+- Support for the incorporation of education materials and instructional tools in your teaching

-- $400 stipend for each participant and take-home classroom materials
+- Participants receive $400 stipend and take-home classroom materials upon successful completion of program

 - Teams of 2-4 educators (teachers, curriculum coordinators, etc) are encouraged, but not required.